lbormann/darts-wled/README.md

 https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes
 Notice the 'EffectID' in the first column: this ID is your friend if you want to map an autodart-event to a wled-effect.
 Every autodart-event can be mapped to multiple WLED-Effects.
 An effect will be randomly determined at runtime.
-In my experience the primary factor causing false-positive recognitions in autodarts is a configured led-brightness.
-You should limit your leds to a certain power draw.
+In my experience the primary factor causing false-positive recognitions is an excessive configured led-brightness; you should limit your leds to a certain power draw (ex.
+2500 mA).

 My favorite effects (WIP): (Please feel free to shout out your favorites on Discord ;)